Querz/mcaselector/README.md

 Commands inside of command blocks will not be changed.
 Maps will not be updated, because their data is not stored inside region files.

+### Swapping chunks
+When exactly two chunks are selected, they can be swapped using `Tools --> Swap chunks`.
+This is useful for corrupted region files when Minecraft failed to correctly save the region file index, resulting in scrambled chunks.

 ### Caching
 The tool creates an image for each region from the provided mca-files.
 These images are saved separately inside a `cache`-folder in the working directory of the program for future usage.
 Experience showed that a Minecraft world with a size of 10GB resulted in cached image files with a total size of 80-100MB.
 Caching as many regions as possible significantly improves loading times though.